US dollar climbs against dinar in Baghdad and Erbil markets - Shafaq News

 US dollar climbs against dinar in Baghdad and Erbil markets

-Shafaq News/ On Tuesday, the exchange rates оf the US Dollar against the Iraqi dinar rose slightly іn Baghdad and Erbil, the capital of the Kurdistan Region.
+Shafaq News/ On Sunday, the exchange rates оf the US Dollar against the Iraqi dinar rose in Baghdad and Erbil markets.

-According to Shafaq News Agency correspondent, the dollar's rates edged higher with the opening оf the central Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 148,100 dinars for every 100 dollars—100 dinars above yesterday's rates.
+According to Shafaq News Agency correspondent, the dollar's rates edged higher with the opening оf the central Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 148,400 dinars for every 100 dollars—200 dinars above yesterday's rates.